 Why You Need to Use All Three Methods

-Using just one of these methods of internal communication will not deliver on your objectives.
+Using just one of these business communication methods will not deliver on your objectives.
 For example, if you’re relying on the leadership team to dispense all your employee communication, you will miss out on crucial feedback and input from your teams.
 A one-way channel of communication leads to misunderstandings and a sharp drop in engagement.
 You are also missing out on opportunities to refine and improve on your approach.

 Your aim is to not only dispense information, but also collate response and encourage participation.
 A simple way to assess whether your methods are on point is to consider whether they meet these three key objectives: reach, engage and measure.

 You’re looking for a way to really connect with your audience.
 With so many pressures on time and attention in the modern workplace, it can become hard to capture, and keep, your employees’ attention.
-Your methods of internal communication need to work hard to deliver on target.
+Methods of internal communication in business need to work hard to deliver on target.
 They need to go beyond simply informing employees; they need to prompt action and participation.
 Your aim should be to open up two-way channels that encourage feedback and response.

 It’s also essential to make sure you know whether your messages are hitting their mark.
-Without careful monitoring, it’s impossible to be sure whether your internal communication tools are actually working successfully.
-Measuring internal communications is often placed low down on the list of priorities, but it is actually an essential part of any internal communication strategy.
+Without careful monitoring, it’s impossible to be sure whether your internal communication tools are working successfully.
+Internal communications metrics are often placed low down on the list of priorities but are an essential part of any strategy.
 You need to know how your messages are performing in order to act on this data and adjust your plans accordingly.

 There are many ways to ensure that all three internal communication methods are initiated.
 When you’re looking to improve internal communications, you need to ensure your strategy is covering all bases.
-Consider which internal communication channels best meet your needs.
+Consider which channels best meet your needs.
 You may decide to issue downward communication from the CEO with a regular news memo, send out a weekly internal communication survey to cover off upward communication, and schedule departmental meetings to ensure the lateral communication is taking place.
+When face-to-face meetings are impossible, make sure you keep the conversation moving by putting regular online meetings on the calendar for teams and departments.

-Another consideration is the implementation of an internal communications app.
+Another consideration is the implementation of internal communications software.
 Designed specifically to deliver seamlessly across all three methods, they will take the hassle out of planning and scheduling.
-An employee engagement platform will help to ensure your reach across the organisation is dramatically improved, leaving no employee left out in the cold.
+An employee app will help to ensure your reach across the organisation is dramatically improved, leaving no employee left out in the cold.
 With a choice of communication channels, it will help you connect with staff across all levels, encouraging participation and feedback at the same time.
 And the in-built reporting system means scheduling surveys couldn’t be easier.
+With an internal communications app, you take all the stress out of monitoring the delivery of various employee communication methods.
+They will practically take care of themselves.

 Only when an organisation is effectively employing all three methods of internal communication can it truly meet its potential.